-Apple announced iOS 16 for the iPhone at WWDC 2022.
-As usual, this update is free and the release is expected in late September (2022).
-The update is packed with tweaks that will hopefully change the way you use your iPhone for the better.
+Apple released iOS 16 for the iPhone on September 12, 2022.
+As usual, this update is free for supported phones. iOS 16 is packed with tweaks that will hopefully change the way you use your iPhone for the better.

 A More Dynamic Lock Screen